-The Department of Housing Services was formed in 1992 to administer housing activities and programs of the County and the Housing Authority.
-The mission of the Department of Housing Services is to provide a continuum of affordable housing options that promote community strength.
+The Department of Housing Services was formed in 1992 to administer housing activities and programs of Washington County and its Housing Authority.
 Working in partnership with both the non-profit and the private sector, the department combines traditional housing programs with economic opportunity to encourage self-sufficiency, skill enhancement and independence for program participants.

 Housing Authority of Washington County

-The Department of Housing Services of Washington County also includes the Housing Authority of Washington County, one of the 3,300 HUD Public Housing Authorities in the country and 22 in the state of Oregon and the Department of Housing Services.
-The housing authority was created on August 4, 1970, by the Washington Board of Commissioners.
+The Housing Authority of Washington County was created on August 4, 1970, by the Board of Commissioners.
 In 2021, it became one of the 87 agencies selected through the Moving to Work Expansion.
-Moving to Work allows the housing authority to operate with flexibility and create programs that are tailored to our local community.
+Moving to Work allows the authority to operate with flexibility and create programs that are tailored to our local community.

-Our Rental Assistance programs serve the largest number of Washington County households with rental subsidies that typically allow them to rent from any private landlord in the community.
 The Rental Assistance Division administers more than 3,280 units of federal rental subsidy and support programs.
-The Housing Choice Voucher (Section 8) program is the primary form of rental assistance, currently providing more than 2,732 rental assistance vouchers to households in our community including Project-Based Vouchers.
-The program serves very low-income households in our community, making 50% or less of Area Median Income.
-Tenants pay a portion of their rent (about 30% of household adjusted income) and the remaining rent is paid by the housing authority to help households remain stably housed.
+The Housing Choice Voucher (Section 8) program is the primary form of rental assistance, currently providing more than 2,732 rental assistance vouchers, including Project-Based ones.
+The program serves very low-income households making 50% or less of Area Median Income.
+Tenants pay about 30% of their incomes towards rent and the rest by the housing authority to help them stay stably housed.

 The Housing Authority of Washington County owns and operates 244 units of Public Housing, located throughout the County.
 There are 112 single family units and 132 multi-family units.
 The amount of rent the tenants pay is calculated based on income, usually about 30% of household adjusted income.